-Alternative: Layout 1(Preferred) Layout 2 No-Go PLANNING, DESIGN AND DEVELOPMENT PHASE - CREATE TEMPORARY JOB OPPORTUNITIES Potential impact and risk: A number of temporary j construction phase of the ob opportunities will be cro development. eated during the Nature of impact: Positive Extent and duration of impact: Regional and Temporary Consequence of impact or risk: Labourers which earn vo them to provide food necessities to Labourers which earn valuable income enabling them to provide food and other household necessities to their families.
-Probability of occurrence: Def inite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources Degree to which the impact can be reversed: Irreversible Indirect impacts: More spending by labourers within their community (e.g., spaza shops, etc.) will lead to economic growth in the local community.
-No Impact- Unchanged Cumulative impact prior to mitigation: Medium economic Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High (+) situ situation of potential labourers Degree to which the impact can be avoided: - managed: Degree to which the impact can be mitigated: /Δ Proposed mitigation: // Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation
+Alternative: Layout 1(Preferred) Layout 2 No-Go PLANNING, DESIGN AND DEVELOPMENT PLANNING, DESIGN AND DEVELOPMENT PHASE - CREATE TEMPORARY JOB OPPORTUNITIES A number of temporary job opportunities will be created during construction phase of the development.
+Nature of impact: Positive Extent and duration of impact: Regional and Temporary Consequence of impact or risk: Labourers which earn valuable income enabling them to provide food and other household necessities to their families. s Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources No Impact- Unchanged economic situation of potential labourers Degree to which the impact can be reversed: Irreversible Indirect impacts: More spending by labourers within their community (e.g., spaza shops, etc.) will lead to economic growth in the local community.
+Cumulative impact prior to mitigation: Medium Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High (+) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: N/A Proposed mitigation: Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation